-The real-time operating systems offer timed services, for instance for suspending a task for a predefined amount of time.
+The real-time operating systems offer timed services, for instance for suspending a task for a predefined amount of time, or specifying a timeout for services that can block the current task.

-- A dedicated component triggers periodic requests (clock, heartbeat) for an interrupt that has - a higher priority than the interrupts programmed by the user, and - an interrupt routine implemented by the kernel. - The delay during which a task is suspended is expressed in the number of occurrences of this interrupt request signal (ticks, beats).
+- A dedicated component triggers periodic requests for an interrupt that - has a low priority, and - is serviced by a routine implemented by the kernel.
+This routine - updates the state of the tasks that need to be woken up (or delegates this operation to a kernel task), - manages time slicing, and - invokes the scheduler, possibly triggering a context switch. - The delay during which a task is suspended is expressed in the number of occurrences (ticks) of this interrupt request signal.

 Note: The precision is limited.
-Asking to suspend the task during k ticks only ensures that the suspension delay is greater or equal to k-1 times the clock period.
+Asking to suspend the task during k ticks only ensures that the suspension delay is greater than or equal to the interval between k - 1 invocations of the tick interrupt routine.

-Real-time operating systems: Implementation issues
+Real-time operating systems: Implementation

-Overview of the main problems
+Overview of the main difficulties